Modification-Fair Cluster Editing: Modification Fairness: Complexity

-Let~$R_1,\ldots,R_r$ and $B_1, \dots, B_b$ be the vertex sets of the clusters in~$G[R]$, respectively~$G[B]$.
-Since mono-colored edge modifications are forbidden, a solution can never merge two blue or two red clusters into one.
+Let~$R_1,\ldots,R_r$ and $B_1, \dots, B_b$ be the vertex sets of the clusters in~$G^*[R]$ and~$G^*[B]$, respectively.
+Since~$S'$ shall only contain bi-colored edges, a solution can never merge two blue or two red clusters into one.
 Thus, any solution either isolates a cluster, or merges it with exactly one cluster of the other color.
-This can be modeled as a matching in a complete bipartite graph~$H$ with vertices~$v_1,\ldots,v_r$ and~$w_1,\ldots,w_b$, where a matching edge indicates which clusters are merged.
-Clearly, every cluster editing solution corresponds to a matching and vice versa.
-Let~$E'\subseteq E$ be the edges between~$R$ and~$B$ and let~$E_{ij}\subseteq E'$ denote the edges between $R_i$ and~$B_j$.
-For a given matching~$M$ in~$H$, the size of the corresponding solution can then be written as
+This can be modeled as a matching in a complete bipartite graph~$H$ with vertices~$u_1,\ldots,u_r$ on one side and~$v_1,\ldots,v_b$ on the other side, where a matching edge indicates which clusters are merged.
+Clearly, every cluster editing solution for~$G^*$ with only bi-colored edits corresponds to a matching and vice versa.
+Let~$E'\subseteq E(G)$ be the edges between~$R$ and~$B$ and let~$E_{ij}\subseteq E'$ denote the edges between $R_i$ and~$B_j$.
+For a given matching~$M$ in~$H$, a solution must remove all edges in~$E'$ except for those in~$E_{ij}$ corresponding to a matching edge~$\{u_i, v_j\} \in M$.
+Further, for every matching edge~$\{u_i, v_j\}$, we must add all~$\abs{R_i}\abs{B_j} - \abs{E_{ij}}$ missing edges.
+Hence, the size of a bi-colored modification set~$S'$ corresponding to~$M$ is